When is Worzel Gummidge on TV? What’s it about? Who’s in it?

-Basic Jon Pertwee youngsters’s sitcom Worzel Gummidge is getting a reboot, with The Detectorists‘ Mackenzie Criminal now enjoying the turnip-headed scarecrow.
+Basic Jon Pertwee kids’s sitcom Worzel Gummidge is getting a reboot, with The Detectorists‘ Mackenzie Criminal now taking part in the turnip-headed scarecrow.

 - Netflix launch dates 2019